French aviso Premier-Maître L'Her: Construction and career

 Premier-Maître L'Her was laid down on 15 December 1978 at Arsenal de Lorient, Lorient.
-Launched on 28 June 1980 and commissioned on 15 December 1981.
+Launched on 28 June 1980 and commissioned on 5 December 1981.
+Her first mission was as part of Operation Olifant off the coast of Beirut in 1982.

 On 1 January 2009, the ship which participated in the European anti-piracy mission Operation Atalanta east of the Gulf of Aden, responded twice to distress calls from a cargo ship under the flag of Panama.
 After the freighter's second distress call, the pirates having fled shortly before during the first.
 The aviso spotted and then stopped the two pirate boats on board which were eight Somalis, armed with six AK-47 assault rifles and a RPG-7 rocket launcher.
 The suspected pirates were then held aboard the ship en route to the Somali coast to hand them over to the authorities of this country.

 In February 2013, the ship participated in Operation Serval for one month.

-From 21 October to 20 December 2017, the vessel was engaged in the EU Navfor Med Sophia mission during which it participated in the rescue of two boats in difficulty.
+From 21 October to 20 December 2017, the vessel was engaged in the EU Navfor Med Sophia mission during which she participated in the rescue of two boats in difficulty.
 The ship was notably in the area during the events of 6 November 2017.

 From 29 March to 15 April 2019, the ship participated in the NATO military exercise Exercise Joint Warrior.
 Despite the vessel's weak means of detection, the ship was appointed lead of the anti-submarine warfare force.
-In December 2022, the Navy Mini Drone System (SMDM) was installed on the ship to enhance its surveillance capabilities.
+In December 2022, the Navy Mini Drone System (SMDM) was installed on the ship to enhance her surveillance capabilities.
 The drone was described as being able to film and photograph and track, in real time, targets up to 25 nmi distant from the ship.

 In January 2023 Premier-Maître L'Her arrived for a three-month deployment in the Gulf of Guinea for counter-illegal fishing and counter-smuggling operations.